davidrecuenzo/TFM_MUIRST/README.md

 ## 4. Code Structure of repository

-- `FedML`: a repository where you can find the necessary scripts of the FedML python framework required for the operation of the architecture.
+- `FedML` and `FedML-IoT`: a repository where you can find the necessary scripts of the FedML python framework required for the operation of the architecture.

 - `data`: provide data downloading scripts `sh download.sh` and store the downloaded datasets.
 It is necessary to unzip the compressed folders of the attacks.